Finding a counsellor

 - The Grief Centre in Auckland (North shore)

-To get effective counselling support for suicide loss, it is best to find a counsellor or psychologist who has specific skills or a specific interest in this area.
+To get effective counselling support for suicide loss, it is best to find someone who has specific skills or a specific interest in this area.
 Questions you can ask include:

 - What experience do they have in suicide bereavement?